MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-02-webslate-1.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/028-webslate-with-default-page.png)

 1. Click the **Load** button.
-The WebSlate loads and displays a page from the variable you connected in the Scrip Graph that says "Hello World."
+The WebSlate loads and displays a page from the variable you connected in the Script Graph that says "Hello World."

     ![A screenshot of a computer Description ](../../../media/mesh-201/030-webslate-with-loaded-page.png)